iitpkd/courses/README.md

 ## Setting up the environment.

-You need cabal-install-3.0 or later for building the haskell driver program.
+You need cabal-install-3.0 and ghc-8.4.4 for building haskell driver program.
 If you are starting with a modern linux distribution, you can install cabal using the package manager.
 If the cabal install is older then perform the following